Time-energy uncertainty relation for noisy quantum metrology: Conclusions and outlook

-Also, our results apply locally to first order around a given fixed value of the unknown parameter; whether similar results can be derived in the global parameter estimation regime~\cite{R83,R82,R84,R85,R86} is unknown.
-Global parameter estimation might be more relevant for applications to atomic quantum clocks~\cite{R87,R88}.
+Also, our results apply locally to first order around a given fixed value of the unknown parameter; whether similar results can be derived in the global parameter estimation regime~\cite{R91,R88,R92,R93,R94} is unknown.
+Global parameter estimation might be more relevant for applications to atomic quantum clocks~\cite{R95,R96}.
+We also anticipate extensions of our results to the finite-sample regime where the quantum Fisher information might no longer accurately quantify the sensitivity of a quantum state to an unknown parameter~\cite{R97}.

 Along a similar vein, there are settings where one seeks to compute different variants of the quantum Fisher information.
-For instance, the so-called \emph{right-logarithmic derivative} (see, e.g., Ref.~\cite{R81}) is often used to bound the standard quantum Fisher information.
-Alternative sensitivity measures include the truncated Fisher information~\cite{R51}, which not only give useful bounds on the standard quantum Fisher information but can be more relevant in the regime of limited measurement data.
+For instance, the so-called \emph{right-logarithmic derivative} (see, e.g., Ref.~\cite{R86}) is often used to bound the standard quantum Fisher information.
+Alternative sensitivity measures include the truncated Fisher information~\cite{R53}, which not only give useful bounds on the standard quantum Fisher information but can be more relevant in the regime of limited measurement data.
 An interesting question would be to study whether our results extend to such generalized sensitivity measures.

-Entropic uncertainty relations play a central role in quantum cryptography~\cite{R10,R14,R15,R89}, and cryptographic schemes have been studied for quantum metrology~\cite{R90}.
-It is possible that our parameter estimation trade-off can similarly form the basis of cryptographic schemes in which a parameter encoded in a quantum state is to be shielded from a malevolent eavesdropper.
-Furthermore, the Fisher information is closely related to relative entropy measures~\cite{R91,R81,R92}; we might expect our trade-off relation to translate into a statement about R\'enyi relative entropies.
+Entropic uncertainty relations play a central role in quantum cryptography~\cite{R10,R14,R15,R98}, and cryptographic schemes have been studied for quantum metrology~\cite{R99}.
+It is possible that our parameter-estimation trade-off can similarly form the basis of cryptographic schemes in which a parameter encoded in a quantum state is to be shielded from a malevolent eavesdropper.
+Furthermore, the Fisher information is closely related to relative entropy measures~\cite{R100,R86,R101}; we might expect our trade-off relation to translate into a statement about R\'enyi relative entropies.

-The development of quantum atomic clocks as ultra-precise time references~\cite{R93} makes it all the more important to achieve a thorough understanding of how noise can be prevented from spoiling sensitivity.
-We also anticipate that our results will be relevant for recently developed atomic clocks built with a lattice of interacting atoms~\cite{R8} and correlated many-body sensing probes~\cite{R94,R5}, as these platforms will offer new possibilities for metrology by exploiting the strong interactions between the particles.
+The development of quantum atomic clocks as ultraprecise time references~\cite{R102} makes it all the more important to achieve a thorough understanding of how noise can be prevented from spoiling sensitivity.
+We also anticipate that our results will be relevant for recently developed atomic clocks built with a lattice of interacting atoms~\cite{R8} and correlated many-body sensing probes~\cite{R103,R5}, as these platforms will offer new possibilities for metrology by exploiting the strong interactions between the particles.